dragan2234/worldcoin-scroll-bridge/README.md

 - **L2 Contract**: The contract on the L2 network receives the propagated root and updates its state.
 Ownership and authorization checks are handled by the `CrossDomainOwnable3` contract, ensuring only the mainnet contract can initiate root propagation.

-- **Relayer Service**: A Golang-based service that periodically calls the `propagateRoot()` function on the L2 contract.
+- **Relayer Service**: A Rust-based service that periodically calls the `propagateRoot()` function on the L2 contract.
 It is responsible for ensuring that the World ID root is consistently propagated to the target networks.

 ### 2. Supported Networks